XamierFerran/obsidian-main/000 General Files/Wooden Keyboard Case.md

 ## Do I need a keyboard plate?
 Apparently no, but also it heavily dictates how the keyboard would feel.
 I feel like it would be interesting to see how my keyboard would feel without a plate, and then when I install a plate.
 Plates are also usually made of metal or tough plastic like polycarbonate.
 I don't see a reason for it to need to be so intense, so I'd be down to try acrylic.
 If that doesn't work well for me then I can also try an aluminum sheet from bray.
 I will say, I'm not sure if I can actually switch out the plate after soldering the key switches on. [source](https://akkogear.eu/blogs/news/keyboard-plates-a-quick-guide)

+So, I found a [github](https://github.com/eightbitraptor/65_keyboard_untitled) repo that has files and a tutorial for keyboard pcb stuff, but more importantly what I need and the repo has is a dxf file of a 65% keyboard that somewhat fits my pcb.
+So, I'll try machining that out using the water jet to see if it'll fit.

 # Action Items
 - [x] Buy pre-made pcb
 - [ ] Buy block of wood big enough to fit pre-made pcb **(Go to home depot in person to see, or nolop scrap bin just to check)**